rixx/books.rixx.de/src/reviews/brandon-sanderson/the-emperors-soul.md

   date_read:
   - 2017-11-29
   did_not_finish: false
-  rating: 5
+  rating: 4
 ---

 Wow.
 It's not only the soulstamp concept that drew me in, it's the mechanics of plausibly altering the past, and the basic assumption that everything has a soul, an understanding of self, and a dream.
 Love it.
+At the same time, it's very much a one-gimmick story, so if you can't get into the gimmick, you won't like it – but at under 200 pages, you also won't have lost much time.
+I'd recommend giving it a shot.